Table of Contents

 The Body’s Adaptive Nature

 The human body is remarkably adaptable.
-It constantly strives to maintain a state of equilibrium, where all systems function optimally.
-When you engage in a new fitness routine, your body perceives this as a stressor.
-To adapt and become more resilient, it responds by making physiological and metabolic changes.
+It constantly strives to maintain a state of equilibrium where all systems function optimally.
+Your body perceives this as a stressor when you engage in a new fitness routine.
+It responds by making physiological and metabolic changes to adapt and become more resilient.

 As you continue your routine, your body adapts to the stress imposed by your workouts, becoming more efficient at handling the specific demands you place on it.
-This adaptation is what allows you to progress initially, but it can also be the reason for plateaus.
+This adaptation allows you to progress initially, but it can also cause plateaus.

-For example, if you’ve been consistently lifting weights, your body becomes more efficient at using available muscle fibers, and it may reach a point where it’s challenging to stimulate further muscle growth without changing your routine.
+For example, suppose you’ve been consistently lifting weights.
+In that case, your body becomes more efficient at using available muscle fibres, and it may be challenging to stimulate further muscle growth without changing your routine.

 Hormonal Factors